ibm-cloud-docs/containers/cs_observability_reference.md

 <dl>

 <dt><code>public-endpoint|private-endpoint</code></dt>
-<dd>Enter <code>public-endpoint</code> to use the public service endpoint of your {{site.data.keyword.la_full_notm}} service instance, or <code>private-endpoint</code> to use the private service endpoint to send logs from your cluster.
+<dd>Enter <code>public-endpoint</code> to use the public cloud service endpoint of your {{site.data.keyword.la_full_notm}} service instance, or <code>private-endpoint</code> to use the private cloud service endpoint to send logs from your cluster.
 This value is required.
-To use the private service endpoint, your cluster must be enabled for using private service endpoints.   </dd>
+To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints.   </dd>

 <dt><code>--cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster for which you want to enable the private or public service endpoint to connect to your LogDNA service instance.
+<dd>The name or ID of the cluster for which you want to enable the private or public cloud service endpoint to connect to your LogDNA service instance.
 To retrieve your cluster name or ID, run `ibmcloud ks clusters`.
 This value is required.</dd>

 <dt><code>--instance <em>LOGDNA_INSTANCE</em></code></dt>
-<dd>The ID or name of the {{site.data.keyword.la_full_notm}} service instance to which you want to connect by using the public or private service endpoint.
+<dd>The ID or name of the {{site.data.keyword.la_full_notm}} service instance to which you want to connect by using the public or private cloud service endpoint.
 To retrieve the name, run `ibmcloud resource service-instances`.
 This value is required.</dd>

 </dl>